Affinidi CLI

 Active Project

-To check what is the current active project use the command affinidi project get-active-project
+To check the current active project, run: affinidi project get-active-project

 Session and Configuration Files

-When you authenticate to Affinidi with affinidi start the CLI will create a folder with a credentials file in your home directory.
+When you authenticate using affinidi start the CLI creates a credentials file in your home directory:

-~/.affinidi/credentials-v2.json - Stores your current session credentials.
-Keep it secret as this allows you to call Affinidi services.
+~/.affinidi/credentials-v2.json stores your session credentials.
+Keep this file secure, as it grants access to Affinidi services.

 Affinidi CLI Project

-The Affinidi CLI is an open-sourced project on GitHub.
-Explore the GitHub repo to learn more on how you can contribute to the project, provide your feedback, or to report an issue.
+The Affinidi CLI is an open-source project on GitHub.
+Visit the repository to contribute, share feedback, or report issues.

 Explore CLI Topics and Commands